wighawag/hardhat-deploy/README.md

 As you can see the second one depends on the first.
 This is because the second script depends on a tag that the first script registers as using.

-With that when `buidler deploy --tags Sale` is executed
+With that when `hardhat deploy --tags Sale` is executed

 then both scripts will be run, ensuring Sale is ready.